MH-LIKHON/MP3-Brainery/README.md

 - **Voice Command Support** – Users will be able to **navigate the dashboard using voice commands**.
 - **High-Contrast Mode** – A toggle option for users with **visual impairments**.
 - **Keyboard Navigation Support** – All features will be accessible **without a mouse**.

 ---

+## Security & Payment Disclaimer
+This project **does NOT process real payments** and **does NOT store any credit card information**.

+### How Payments Work:
+- The payment form is **for UI demonstration only**.
+- No real transactions take place.
+- No payment details are stored in the database.

+⚠️ **Do NOT enter real card information.** This is a **dummy payment page** to simulate a checkout experience without real payment processing.

+📌 **Use the promocode `CI25MP3`** during registration to activate test access.

+---